 BARACK OBAMA: Education is an investment that we need to win the future, just like innovation is an investment that we need to win the future, just like infrastructure is an investment that we need to win the future.

-Funding for these programs had everybody holding their breath, says Gene Wilhoit, a former social studies teacher who now heads the Council of Chief State School Officers.
+SANCHEZ: Funding for these programs had everybody holding their breath, says Gene Wilhoit, a former social studies teacher who now heads the Council of Chief State School Officers.

 SANCHEZ: Wilhoit says state and local school officials should also be grateful that the president is not abandoning his push for innovation and tough school reforms.
 Race to the Top, for example, would get another $900 million in this budget, except this time school districts, not states, would compete for the money.

-Mr. WILHOIT: Putting some competition into the federal programs is a good idea.
+WILHOIT: Putting some competition into the federal programs is a good idea.

-Republicans in Congress, though, are in no mood to negotiate any increase - no matter how tiny - to protect any program.
+SANCHEZ: Republicans in Congress, though, are in no mood to negotiate any increase - no matter how tiny - to protect any program.
 U.S. Education Secretary Arne Duncan says the administration is willing to do more with less.
 Duncan says he wants to work with Republicans on ways to cut spending.

-Claudio Sanchez, NPR News.
+SANCHEZ: Claudio Sanchez, NPR News.

-INSKEEP: I'm looking here at a photo of a stack of budget books from the White House.
+: I'm looking here at a photo of a stack of budget books from the White House.
 You don't have to read it all yourself because we've done it for you.
 You can find the analysis of our beat reporters in different areas of the federal budget at NPR.org.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.